Who Can Be Subpoenaed in a Divorce Case?

 - Various receipts, bookkeeping documents, and other such records.

-Seeking Professional Counsel
+Seeking Professional Counsel for a Divorce Subpoena

 “When it comes to divorces with a complex financial component, it’s best to consult with an experienced law professional,” remarks Griffith.
 “Each case varies greatly; therefore, you want to make sure that you’re getting the appropriate information to efficiently finalize your divorce.”